Welcome to Spiralytics’ Ultimate SEO Resource! Use the jump links below to skip to a section.

 How SEO works:

-SEO strategies work by understanding how search engines and their algorithms assign your website with a score and ranking against other sites in a given set of keywords.
+SEO strategies work by understanding how search engines and their algorithms assign your website a score and ranking against other sites in a given set of keywords.
 Depending on your page’s performance, your ranking will reflect how much exposure you get for specific search queries.

-In general, page scores are determined by multiple factors, including the quality, authority, and trust that you build with your content.
+In general, page scores are determined by multiple factors, including the quality, authority, and trust you build with your content.
 With the right combination of SEO strategy and efficient link building, you can effectively boost your rankings and reach the top spots in search results for your target keywords.

 A Brief History of Search Engine Optimization